FIVE WAYS TO SOOTHE DRY AND DAMAGED HANDS

 Some chemicals used in hand soaps can cause skin damage upon repeated use, while on their mission to kill as much bacteria as possible.

 Try something softer on skin, which marries thorough cleansing with hydrating and soothing.
-Our antibacterial Signature Hand Wash uses coconut cleansers and antibacterial eucalyptus essential oils to wash away germs without sacrificing smooth and healthy hands.
+Our antibacterial Signature Hand Wash uses natural coconut cleansers and antibacterial eucalyptus essential oils to wash away germs without sacrificing smooth and healthy hands.

 If the glove fits